RoboMaster-Club/control-base/README.md

 // typedef names should capitalize the first letter of each word and end in \_t. typedef struct _Example_Struct_s Example_Typedef_t {}

 // Enum names should capitalized the first letter of each word and end in \_e. enum Example_Enum_e {};

-// In general, indent code blocks for functions and if statments as such,
-// but for switches put cases in the same line. void Example_Func()
+/* In general, indent code blocks for functions and if statements as such, but for switches put cases in the same line.
+8*/ void Example_Func()
 {
    if (some_condition)